terchris/urbalurba-present/README.md

 ## About This Project

-Built with [Marp framework](https://marp.app/) and designed to revolutionize how organizations create presentations.
+Built with [Marp framework](https://marp.app/) and designed to revolutionize how you  create presentations.
 The system combines proven communication design patterns with AI-powered content optimization to ensure every presentation achieves maximum impact.

 **Current Templates:**
 - Norwegian Red Cross (complete branding and design system) - See `template-settings.md`